U

 A Structured OEM/ODM Partnership for Global Brands

 This is project-based manufacturing collaboration, not piecework contracting.
-We partner with brands and IP owners who value long-term scalable handmade manufacturing solutions with full compliance and quality assurance.
+We work with brands, retailers, and IP owners who need scalable handmade production, compliance coordination, and repeatable quality at commercial level.

 Quality System